lleroi/training-material/topics/transcriptomics/tutorials/full-de-novo/tutorial.md

 # Assembly assessment / cleaning

-The de novo transcriptome assembly needs to be evaluated before any further downstream analyses in order to check if it reach sufficient quality criterion.
-We generally use 3 criterons to perform such analysis:
+The *de novo* transcriptome assembly needs to be evaluated before any further downstream analyses in order to check if it reaches sufficient quality criteria.
+We generally use 3 criteria to perform such analysis:
-- The contiguity/metrics such as the number of transcripts, isoforms, the N50, etc.
+- **Contiguity/metrics** such as the number of transcripts, isoforms, the N50, etc.
-- The completeness according to conserved ortholog content.
+- **Completeness** according to conserved ortholog content.
-- The RNA-Seq read representation of the assembly (i.e. coverage) to ensure that reads using for the assembly are mapped back to the assembled transcriptome.
+- **RNA-Seq read representation of the assembly** (i.e. coverage) to ensure that reads used for the assembly are mapped back to the assembled transcriptome.

 ## Checking of the assembly statistics